-Is PANS and PANDAS the same thing?
-That is a question I hear just about everyday.
-Understanding what PANS, PANDAS, and Autoimmune Encepathology are can be confusing for both parent and practitioner.
+What are PANDAS, PANS, and Autoimmune Encepathology?
+Are PANS and PANDAS the same thing?
+That is a question I hear just about every day.
+Understanding PANS, PANDAS, and Autoimmune Encepathology can confuse parents and practitioners.
 Even though the diagnostic guidelines are clear, these conditions present similarly.

-It is important to recognize that these pediatric autoimmune neuropsychiatric disorders are distinct conditions that result from different infectious sources but produce similar neuropsychiatric and neurocognitive issues.
+It is important to recognize that these pediatric autoimmune neuropsychiatric disorders are distinct conditions that result from different infectious sources but produce similar neurocognitive and neuropsychiatric symptoms, including immune system involvement.

-PANS and PANDAS are a clinical diagnosis given to children who have a dramatic onset of a neuropsychiatric symptom or a sudden worsening of a pre-existing mental health condition.
-The onset of neuropsychiatric symptoms can appear overnight or a variety of “soft signs” may appear to wax and wane before dramatic onset or sudden acceleration of a clinical issue or condition.
+PANS is a clinical diagnosis given to children with a dramatic onset of a neuropsychiatric symptom or a sudden worsening of a pre-existing mental health condition.
+The same is true with PANDAS, although this one is associated with streptococcal infections.
+The onset of neuropsychiatric symptoms can appear overnight, or various “soft signs” may wax and wane before dramatic onset or sudden acceleration of a clinical issue or condition.

 “Soft signs” that may appear before the initial onset of a PANS/PANDAS episode may include a high frequency of illnesses, attention problems, irritability, sleep problems, bowel and bladder issues, etc.

 The sudden onset of symptoms in children with these clinical disorders can include obsessions and compulsions, food restrictions, and tics.
 The sudden and dramatic onset of symptoms separates PANDAS and PANS from these other disorders because a clinical diagnosis of obsessive-compulsive disorder OCD, an eating disorder, or a tic disorder isn’t part of the clinical features.